Location data and visualization studio for mapping, analytics, and more.

 (904) 337-9836

-Digital twins are being adopted in facilities management, commercial real estate, and development.
+When it comes to digital twin technology, there are mays the tech can be adopted — facilities management, commercial real estate, and development.

-Even real estate sales are employing digital twins to an extent.
+Even sales agents are employing digital twins to an extent.

 One of the challenges for software companies will be providing tools that can be tailored to each use case.